Stop Explaining And Get On With It. aka: Please Stop Using This Hook Transition for the Love of God.

 If you’re using this transition in video it’s even worse.
 Since it takes a few seconds to say “let me explain” you’ve wasted crucial seconds in the opening of your video.

 This transition used to be great.
-Before our social media began crumbling due to enshittification.
-Before the algorithms became absolutely gamified.
+Before social media began crumbling due to enshittification.
+Before algorithms became absolutely gamified.
 Before TikTok broke the attention metagame with their short form videos causing every social media or content platform to try and build their own little TikTok in their platform (I’m looking at you Reels.)

 Except we don’t need to do that anymore.
 Everyone knows what you’re doing with your hook.